 Should I take spirulina before or after meals?
 You can take spirulina whenever you like; with, before, or between meals; before or after working out; or whenever your energy is low.

 What’s the difference between spirulina and chlorella?
 Spirulina contains more essential amino acids, iron, protein, B vitamins, and vitamins C, D and E. With that said, chlorella still holds an abundance of health benefits.

+Spirulina’s high protein content and high nutritional content also gives way to why many healthcare professionals are regarding it as one of the better supplements for therapeutic use (47).
 Spirulina benefits your heart and cardiovascular system.
 It has powerful antioxidant, anticancer, and anti-inflammatory properties.
-It can aid in reducing symptoms associated with allergies.
-It may help improve endurance in exercise, which in turn, can help improve muscle strength.
+It can aid in reducing symptoms associated with allergies and may help improve endurance in exercise, which in turn, can help improve muscle strength.